Swimming Instructors - Casual

 What we can offer you

-£17 per hour (plus holiday pay allowance on top of this)
+£17 per hour (plus 12.07% holiday relief allowance on top of this hourly rate)

 We’ll offer you casual shifts covering daytime or evenings, both during the week and at weekends (depending on the centre).
 Any shifts offered would be by mutual agreement, so you can always fit in work around your other commitments.